-Imports of products derived from agricultural biotechnology are subject to strict oversight in China.
+Imports of products derived from agricultural biotechnology are subject to strict oversight.

-MARA holds the primary responsibility for the approval of biotech crops for import and domestic production, as well as for the development of agricultural biotechnology policy.
-The National Health Commission (NHC) holds the primary responsibility for the approval of food ingredients derived from biotechnology and decides whether MARA technical experts need to assess the product's safety.
+MARA holds primary responsibility for the approval of biotech crops for import and domestic production, as well as for the development of agricultural biotechnology policy.
+The National Health Commission (NHC) holds primary responsibility for the approval of food ingredients derived from biotechnology and decides whether MARA technical experts need to assess the product's safety.
 GACC is responsible for testing of agricultural and food products for GE content at Chinese ports of entry.

-The biotechnology regulatory environment for agriculture is outlined in the State Council's Administrative Rules for Safety of Agriculture GMOs (issued in 2001, revised in 2017, and again in 2022).
+The biotechnology regulatory environment for agriculture is outlined in the State Council's Administrative Rules for Safety of Agriculture GMOs (link in Chinese), which was issued in 2001 and the most recent update was made in 2017.
 The Rules are implemented by the following Measures:

-• Administrative Measures for the Safety Assessment of Agriculture GMOs (issued on January 5, 2002, latest revision issued on January 21, 2022).
+- Administrative Measures for the Safety Assessment of Agriculture GMOs (issued on January 5, 2002, latest revision issued on January 21, 2022). - Administrative Measures for Safety of Agriculture GMO Imports (link in Chinese) (issued on January 5, 2002, latest revision issued on November 30, 2017). - Administrative Measures on Labeling of Agriculture GMOs (issued on January 5, 2002, latest revision issued on November 30, 2017). - Measures for the Review and Approval of Agricultural Genetically Modified Organisms for Processing (implemented on July 1, 2006). - Technical guidance, standards, and procedures released as MARA public notices.

-- Administrative Measures for Safety of Agriculture GMO Imports (issued on January 5, 2002, latest revision issued on November 30, 2017). - Administrative Measures on Labeling of Agriculture GMOs (issued on January 5, 2002, latest revision issued on November 30, 2017). - Measures for the Review and Approval of Agricultural Genetically Modified Organisms for Processing (implemented on July 1, 2006). - Technical guidance, standards, and procedures released as MARA public notices. • AQSIQ Decree 62, Administrative Measures of Inspection and Quarantine on Entry-Exit GM Products (implemented on May 24, 2004, latest revision issued in April, 2019).
+• AQSIQ Decree 62, Administrative Measures of Inspection and Quarantine on Entry-Exit GM Products (implemented on May 24, 2004, latest revision issued in April, 2019).

-China requires the labeling of certain products derived from biotechnology and prohibits the importation and sale of any unlabeled or mislabeled products.
+The PRC requires the labeling of certain products derived from biotechnology and prohibits the import and sale of any unlabeled or mislabeled products.
 The types of products subject to mandatory labeling include: